colbymorrison/compiler/README.md

 Though I included the code that tests if the `global` variable is set, none of the actions yet actually set this variable.
 So, declarations that should be local are added to the global tale.
 This causes some erronous error messages to get printed.

+### Changes to Main Class
+Now debug information about the parse is not enaled by default.
+You have to pass `--debug` or `-d` as the second command line argument to enable the print statements.

 ### Changes to Parser Package
-Added Semantic Action to the `Parser` class.
+Added Semantic Actions to the `Parser` class.
 This involved reading the augmented grammar file, tracking the previous token found, and adding a new case to the `parse()` function to call the appropriate semantic action.
 I also updated the `dumpStack()` method to print out debug info that includes semantic action info.
 The parser also now matches the `ENDOFFILE` token and exits when the stack is empty instead of leaving `ENDOFFILE` on the stack.